Putting water at the centre of the global agenda

 The policy challenges underlying the issues I have just described are numerous.
 Governance is one of them: how do we ensure the right decision-making systems are in place for the management of water resources, including at different levels of government?
 Financing is another major challenge.
 While investing in water security makes economic sense, this doesn’t necessarily result in the financial flows that are needed.

 At the OECD, we have been working on these policy challenges: our recent OECD Council Recommendation on Water provides guidance on many of these issues.
-Our Principles on Water Governance and our Roundtable on Financing Water (2nd meeting) are other examples of how we’ve tried to distil best practices from a wealth of evidence, and put them at the disposal of OECD Members and non-Members alike.
+Our Principles on Water Governance and our Second Meeting of the Roundtable on Financing Water are other examples of how we’ve tried to distil best practices from a wealth of evidence, and put them at the disposal of OECD Members and non-Members alike.

 But one thing is clear: the efforts of individual organisations – although important – are not sufficient to tackle the scale of the challenges ahead.
 We need a global response.
 We need a new global water architecture.
 Today’s such global architecture is simply not fit for purpose.
 Let me give you three reasons: